Rating based on our LetsGetChecked Review

 - LetsGetChecked Cost: Individual tests start at $49, with options to bundle multiple tests or subscribe for repeat testing at a discounted rate

-This is a review of LetsGetChecked (Lets Get Checked), a health testing company providing at-home medical testing kits focusing on fertility, sexual health, cancer screening, hormone, and “lifestyle” testing.
+This is a review of LetsGetChecked (Lets Get Checked), a health testing company providing LetsGetChecked at-home medical testing kits focusing on fertility, sexual health, cancer screening (including a colon cancer screening test), hormone, and “lifestyle” testing.
 The company currently serves 28 markets and has performed more than 584,000 tests to date.

-Founded in 2014, the company’s goal is to connect customers to lab testing directly.
+Founded in 2014 by Peter Foley, the company’s goal is to connect customers to LetsGetChecked at home health testing directly through lab tests.
 This is particularly useful for those who have trouble finding time to visit a clinic, or don’t want to wait to speak to a doctor.
 Founder David Foley describes this as cutting out the middleman and making medical testing more efficient.

 LetsGetChecked offers 34 at-home testing products that use blood, urine, vaginal swab, nasal swab, or stool samples to test for certain health conditions.
-Many of the products like liver function, kidney function, and testosterone levels are single test kits.
+Many of the products like the liver test, kidney test, diabetes test, and testosterone levels are single test kits.
 Others combine several related tests, like the Standard 5 STD test which includes Chlamydia, Gonorrhea, Trichomoniasis, HIV, and Syphilis testing.
 Testing is discreet and can be done at home.